-Committed to keeping his clients thoroughly informed so they can make thoughtful strategic choices, Brian represents insurance companies in complex claim disputes, declaratory judgment actions, and appeals, and has extensive experience managing third-party and first-party coverage disputes, including those involving primary and excess liability policies and obligations under commercial property and inland marine policies.
+Committed to keeping his clients thoroughly informed so they can make thoughtful strategic choices, Brian represents insurance companies in complex claim disputes, declaratory judgment actions, and appeals.
+He has extensive experience managing third-party and first-party coverage disputes, including those involving primary and excess liability policies and obligations under commercial property and inland marine policies.

 Excess insurers benefit from Brian’s creative and thorough analysis of their rights and obligations in multimillion-dollar third party claims.
 He supplies the same comprehensive evaluation and guidance as well as policy drafting services for all types of professional liability, D&O, commercial general liability, and cyber-risk policies.